-Maria Middelares General Hospital and St Vincent General Hospital in Deinze are opening a new medical centre in Aalter together.
-Based on our personal union, we already have various cross-hospital collaboration initiatives: a great number of supporting services and medical associations join hands in collaboration.
-By opening this medical centre, slated for 6 September 2021, we aim to bring the care of our patients closer to home, in close consultation with general practicioners and other healthcare partners in the regio.
+Maria Middelares General Hospital and St Vincent General Hospital in Deinze are opening a new medical centre in Aalter.
+Based on our personal union we already have various cross-hospital collaboration initiatives: a great number of supporting services and medical associations join hands in collaboration.
+By opening this medical centre, scheduled for 6 September 2021, we aim to bring the care of our patients closer to home, in close consultation with general practitioners and other health care partners in the region.

 Our medical centre offers patients a professional and wide range of care facilities closer to home.
 The following services and specialisms will be offering their services here.

 blood and sample collection